ehmicky/test-each/README.md

 )
 ```

+### Stateful iterations

-You can combine this with closures in order to persist state between iterations.
+Closures can be used to persist state between iterations.

 <!-- eslint-disable fp/no-let, fp/no-mutation, no-empty-function -->